-Registration for the 2015 Brain Bee is now closed
+Registration for the Brain Bee Challenge has reached capacity.

 What is the Brain Bee?

-The MPFI Brain Bee Challenge will be held on March 14, 2015 during National Brain Awareness Week, a global campaign to increase public awareness of the importance, progress and benefits of brain research.
+The MPFI Brain Bee Challenge will be held on February 20, 2016 in advance of the National Brain Awareness Week in March, a global campaign to increase public awareness of the importance, progress and benefits of brain research.

 Brain Bee participants compete in teams of 3 to answer questions on neuroscience topics such as learning and memory, emotion, sensation, movement, aging, neurobiology, brain anatomy and neural disorders.